utilyre/go-asteroids/README.md

 > [!WARNING]
 >
-> This repository is a WIP and subject to ongoing updates.
+> This repository is a work-in-progress and subject to ongoing updates.

 Multiplayer online game from scratch.